mtkennerly/poetry-dynamic-versioning/README.md

   file to your Python site-packages directory.
 This forces Python to automatically load the plugin after all other modules have been loaded (or at least those alphabetically prior to `zzz`).
-* It patches `builtins.__import__` so that, whenever the first import from Poetry finishes, `poetry.console.main` will be patched.
-The reason we have to wait for a Poetry import is in case you've used the get-poetry.py script, in which case there is a gap between when Python is fully loaded and when `~/.poetry/bin/poetry` adds the Poetry lib folder to the PYTHONPATH.
+* It first tries to patch `poetry.factory.Factory.create_poetry` and `poetry.console.commands.run.RunCommand` directly.
+If they cannot be imported, then it patches `builtins.__import__` so that, whenever those classes are first imported, then they will be patched.
+The reason we may have to wait for these to be imported is in case you've used the get-poetry.py script, in which case there is a gap between when Python is fully loaded and when `~/.poetry/bin/poetry` adds the Poetry lib folder to the PYTHONPATH.
-* The patched version of `poetry.console.main` will then, when called, additionally patch either `poetry.poetry.Poetry.create()` or `poetry.factory.Factory.create_poetry()` (depending on your Poetry version) to replace the version from your pyproject.toml file with the dynamically generated version.
+* The patched version of `Factory` will compute and apply the dynamic version.
+* The patched version of `RunCommand` will deactivate the plugin before executing the passed command, because otherwise we will not be able to do any cleanup afterwards.

 ## Development
 Please refer to [CONTRIBUTING.md](CONTRIBUTING.md).